-The Global Organic Textile Standard (GOTS) is recognized as the world's leading processing standard for textiles (clothing, home textiles, and personal care products) made from certified organically produced raw materials.
-It includes strict environmental and social criteria for operations along the entire textile supply chain.
-GOTS is recognized in all markets around the globe and the numbers are growing; in 2013 more than 3080 facilities worldwide were certified to GOTS.
+The Global Organic Textile Standard (GOTS) is recognised as the world's leading processing standard for textiles (clothing, home textiles, and personal care products) made from certified organically produced raw materials.
+It includes strict environmental, human rights and social criteria for operations along the entire textile supply chain.
+GOTS is recognised in all markets around the globe and the numbers are growing; in 2022 more than 13.549 facilities worldwide were certified to GOTS.